Hi friend and Welcome!

 - Both the 419 and 429 suffer from that awful chord.
 It’s fragile, cheap, and will fray over time.
 One guy on amazon said his chord on the 429’s was completely visible in about 4 places, meaning it started to come apart!

-- Both have a problem with breaking down completely after upwards of a few months use.
+- Both have a problem with breaking down completely after upwards of a few months of use.

-- Both may have that problem with the headband adjustment.
-They may dance around on your head, or lose their grip after awhile.
+- Both may have a problem with the headband adjustment.
+They may dance around on your head, or lose their grip after a while.

-- Both benefit from some EQ, and overall have a flat/neutral response.
+- Both benefits from some EQ, and overall have a flat/neutral response.

 - The cable on the HD 429 is significantly longer than the 419’s.
 3m compared to 1.4.